asu-cis-capstone/z-squad/README.md

 6. Open localhost, select Zoophy and home page loads
 7. Click "login" and login page accepts account info and logs user in

+v0.3
+New Release:
+This release includes a new layout and color scheme for the site.
+Navigation and links are updated and sample pages with dummy data have been used for lgin and view jobs purposes.

+The page also integrates Google Maps to display the desired look for mapping KML files in the future.

+Instructions:
+To view new project, use WAMP server to load index.html and navigate through links form there as you would a regular site.